ericdanan/counsel-projectile/README.md

 The first element is the index of the default action, and the remainig ones are the available actions (a key, an action function, and a name for each action).
 Thus the default action in this list is the first one (<kbd>o</kbd> key).

 Extra actions can be added to these lists or, alternatively, can be set through ivy's `ivy-set-actions` mechanism.
 If you prefer setting all actions (except the default one) through this mechanism, you can set the action list variable to a single action (e.g. `counsel-projectile-action`) instead of a list.
+If you are not using the Customize interface and want to amend the value of one of these lists rather than setting it from scratch, you can use the function `counsel-projectile-modify-action`, which lets you easily:
+- add, remove, or move an action,
+- change an action key, function, or name,
+- change the index of the default action.
+See its docstring for details.

 Although ivy does not support this natively, it is in fact possible to include actions with a two-character key in the list.
 To do so, however, it is necessary to also include an action whose key is the first of these two characters and whose action function is `counsel-projectile-prefix-action`.
 For instance, the default value of `counsel-projectile-switch-project-action` includes the following actions: